 Have a super cute crop top and are looking for something to place under it?
 Try a bralette!
 This undergarment can add a hint of additional color and style to your look, and they work perfectly below crop tops made of sheer, see-through material.

-Pairing a bralette with high waisted shorts is a classic summer look, but we get how that can be a daunting outfit to flaunt out.
+Pairing a bralette with high-waisted shorts is a classic summer look, but I get how that can be a daunting outfit to flaunt out.
 Beach coverups are a lifesaver in these situations because you can wear your flimsiest bralette underneath.

 Most are usually either sheer, perforated, or loosely knitted, so bralettes can still be slightly visible from underneath.
 This is a great way to show off some midriff without feeling like your entire stomach is showing.

-Put simply, a bralette is basically a bra’s little sister.
+Put simply, a bralette is a bra’s little sister.
 Bralettes have no wiring, no (or minimal) padding, and little to no lining which makes them lightweight, breathable, and unbelievably comfy.

-Bralettes have been around since the 1920s, but up until mid-decade of the 2010s, we only knew them as mini bras for young girls who were still growing their breasts out.
+Bralettes have been around since the 1920s, but up until the mid-decade of the 2010s, I only knew them as mini bras for young girls who were still growing their breasts out.

-If on girls they’re used to hide away their growing breasts and keep them inside the full coverage of pre-teen t-shirts and tops, bralettes for adults are made to be visible and shown off from under the clothes.
+If girls they’re used to hiding away their growing breasts and keeping them inside the full coverage of pre-teen t-shirts and tops, bralettes for adults are made to be visible and shown off from under the clothes.

 A bralette feels comfortable enough to be a “just around the house” garment, but they are too pretty to not be seen!
 Bralettes under clothing can easily be worn in public on the weekend or for a night out.

 School dress codes can be tricky, but bralettes are so cute on young girls!
 They are called a bra’s little sister, after all.
 How can you (or your daughter, niece, sister, cousin, or granddaughter) wear a bralette under clothes without getting dress coded at school?
-Keep a few things in mind:

 - Make sure the straps are wide enough: A common dress code violation is wearing skimpy straps.
 If you want to rock a bralette under clothing to school, find a style with straps that meet code requirements (usually around 4 inches).
 Alternatively, wear a top over the bralette that is up to code and let the bralette just peak through.

-Avoid sheer fabrics: If modesty is the goal, it’s best not to choose a bralette that will show your nipples.
+- Avoid sheer fabrics: If modesty is the goal, it’s best not to choose a bralette that will show your nipples.
 Find a lined cup and choose a darker color to keep everything under wraps.

-Bring a backup: Some schools can be super picky about their dress codes, so it couldn’t hurt to bring a backup outfit on days you wear a bralette under clothing.
-It may be an extra thing to carry, but it beats getting called to the principle’s office or sent home.
+- Bring a backup: Some schools can be super picky about their dress codes, so it couldn’t hurt to bring a backup outfit on days you wear a bralette under clothing.
+It may be an extra thing to carry, but it beats getting called to the principal’s office or sent home.

 If you work in an office or another environment without a uniform you likely want a bra option that won’t be hurting you by the end of the day.
 There are ways to benefit from the comfort of a bralette while maintaining a professional appearance.

-Choose subtle colors: Despite all the cute colors of bralettes, a hot pink bra showing under a white button-up probably isn’t the best look for a business meeting.
-Choose subtle color and match it to what you’re wearing for a polished look.
+- Choose subtle colors: Despite all the cute colors of bralettes, a hot pink bra showing under a white button-up probably isn’t the best look for a business meeting.
+Choose a subtle color and match it to what you’re wearing for a polished look.
 For instance, a bit of black lace under a black dress can look cute and clean.

-- Replace a layer: Wear a bralette under clothing instead of a cami or tank top under a lower-cut blouse or button up.
+- Replace a layer: Wear a bralette under clothing instead of a cami or tank top under a lower-cut blouse or button-up.
 Just be sure enough skin is covered that you don’t appear to be wearing a crop top (unless your employer allows that kind of thing).

-Opt for Comfort: Bralettes are so stylish, but they don’t always have to be seen.
+- Opt for Comfort: Bralettes are so stylish, but they don’t always have to be seen.
 Try one under a normal outfit for a comfy, wire-free bra alternative.
 No one will know the difference!

 A bralette under clothing is a great alternative to a normal bra for a couple of instances.
-In the past (especially for smaller breasts), it was common to look for the best push up bra for A cup to wear for a night out on the town.
+In the past (especially for smaller breasts), it was common to look for the best push-up bra for an A cup to wear for a night out on the town.

 With bralettes now in the picture, that’s changed.
 A bralette is a great choice under clothes if you’re wearing something low-cut, sheer, or risqué and don’t want to spring for a specialty bra or use nipple petals.

-Many styles are suited for all day wear and still look gorgeous.
+Many styles are suited for all-day wear and still look gorgeous.
 You may even feel like you’re going braless (and who doesn’t want to feel like that?).

-A lot of smaller bralettes can be really unsupportive on larger boobs.
+A lot of smaller bralettes can be unsupportive on larger boobs.
 Try finding a bralette that has molded cups or a bit of lining for extra support.

 Instead, most brands opt for sizing that ranges from extra-small to extra-large.
 Try shopping online for more traditional sizing to avoid an unsupportive bra that does nothing for your assets.

 If you want to use bralettes without padding, consider looking for a great push-up bra for large breasts to put on underneath!
 While bralettes are typically worn in place of a bra, that doesn’t mean you can’t wear the two together!

-If there’s a thin, unsupportive bralette that you really want to wear but you know you’ll need some additional support to make it comfortably through the day, there’s nothing wrong with pairing a bra and bralette together.
+If there’s a thin, unsupportive bralette that you want to wear but you know you’ll need some additional support to make it comfortable through the day, there’s nothing wrong with pairing a bra and bralette together.

-Tip: If you do pair a bralette and bra together, try pairing ones that have the same colored (or complementary colored) straps.
+If you do pair a bralette and bra together, try pairing ones that have the same colored (or complementary colored) straps.
 This way, your outfit will still look planned out!